shecho/technical-test/backend/README.md

 "jest": "^24.9.0",
 "nodemon": "^2.0.2"

-Install them all with the following two commands:
+Install them all with the following commands:

-**To get a fastest proyect configuration, you can place the terminal in the backend folder and run the next script** Production dependencies
+**To get a fastest proyect configuration, you can place the terminal in the backend folder and run the next script (just work if you got the package.json inside the folder )**

 ```
 npm install
 ```

-Or you can do it manualy
+Or you can do it manualy install the dependencies like this:

 Production dependencies

 ```